 Topic/Task Contest Specific Rule Use of Technology Competitors are not allowed laptops, tablets, cameras, cell phones, smart watches, ear buds, calculators or other personal electronics in the competition area unless specified by the committee for certain tasks.
 Grooming Standard Hands must be washed; nails must be trimmed, clean and free of nail polish while working with food.
 False nails are not permitted in the contest area.
 Hair must be restrained during the competition.
 Long hair must be tucked into your hat or gathered with a hairnet.
 Beards must be neat and trimmed or restrained with a beard net.
 Any article of jewelry that poses a hazard through risk of detachment, or cross-contamination through food contact will be required to be removed prior to entry into the contest area.
 In the event of non-removable jewelry such as semi-permanent body piercings, etc., it must be evaluated for safety/sanitation compliance by the Provincial Technical Committee (RTC), and resolution may be directed at that time.
 The RTC's resolution is final, and non-compliance will result in point deductions or removal from the contest.
 The RTC has the right to counsel any competitor regarding the above Grooming Standards, in accordance with food safety guidelines.
 Competitors that refuse to comply will be removed from the competition.
 Depending on the severity of the infraction, plates may face deductions or may not be judged.
 Other Plate presentation should be clean.
 Do not waste any food items; waste will be marked accordingly.
 Cooking methods and culinary terminology from the recipes stated in the menu must be respected and used to prepare the required dishes.
 Competitors must follow the recipes provided by the committee during the contest.
 Food items and quantities are subject to changes without notice, depending on availability and quality, but all competitors will have the same conditions.
-It is not permitted to bring any foodstuffs to the contest, including coloring agents, wood for smoking, canned oil sprays or other consumable products.
-Only the food provided can be used - with no substitutions permitted.
+Competitors are required to bring all ingredients to the competition, except for the chicken legs, which will be supplied by the committee.
+All ingredients used MUST be listed on the Common Table (last page of this document).
 Service ware & China, skewers, shot glasses etc. are not acceptable for presentation on the judged plates.
 Competitors may bring any tool and/or equipment (non-electric) deemed necessary.
 All the tools and/or equipment must fit on the workstation (nothing may be stored on the floor).
-Toolboxes and equipment that does not fit in or on the workstation will be stored in a separate location.
-All equipment must be marked clearly for easy identification.

-- Professional Chef Uniforms are available at your cost through Chef's Hat Inc. - please contact info@chefs-hat.com to order.
+- Toolboxes and equipment that do not fit in or on the workstation will be stored in a separate location. - All equipment must be marked clearly for easy identification. - Professional Chef Uniforms are available at your cost through Chef's Hat Inc. - please contact info@chefs-hat.com to order.
 Uniforms may not be inscribed with any logo or name (including CCFCC or school name jackets).
-Skills Canada Alberta or Skills Canada logo jackets are permitted. - Commercial stoves to be used on the competition site.
+Skills Canada Alberta or Skills Canada logo jackets are permitted. - Domestic stoves to be used on the competition site.
 Please bring trays and pans that will fit into the oven. - During the contest communication between candidates and persons outside the competition are not permitted.
 This includes verbal, non-verbal, written, and electronic forms of communication.
 This includes the candidate's coach/instructor. - All competitors are responsible for cleaning up their work areas, stoves, sinks, and refrigerators before they leave the competition area at the end of the competition. - Points will be deducted for competitors that do not comply.
 Penalties will be administered by the RTC, and can range from point deduction, up to full disqualification from the contest.